collier-watkins/FLYP-Pi-Repo/README.md

 Transfer this `.deb` file onto the Raspberry Pi, use a USB drive to transfer the files.
 > You could use the `scp` command, however you will likely have to comment out the
 > last line in the Pi's `.bashrc` file.

+Repository for the webapp and API can be found [here](https://github.com/CurtisGreen/FLYP-EC2-Repo)